Additional definitions can be found at:

 As a private-public partnership, ICANN is dedicated to preserving the operational stability of the Internet; to promoting competition; to achieving broad representation of global Internet communities; and to developing policy appropriate to its mission through bottom-up, consensus-based processes.

-Domain names that are held back during ccTLD and sTLD launches by the Registry Operators in order to be sold at a higher price than "standard" domain names.
+Domains that are sold at a higher price than ‘standard’ domain names.